odoo/documentation/crm/salesteam/manage/reward.rst

 Challenging your employees to reach specific targets with goals and rewards is an excellent way to reinforce good habits and improve your salespeople productivity.
-The **Gamification** app of Odoo gives you simple and creative ways to motivate and evaluate your employees with real-time recognition and badges inspired by game mechanics.
+The **Gamification** app of Twenty20 gives you simple and creative ways to motivate and evaluate your employees with real-time recognition and badges inspired by game mechanics.